plivo/plivo-ios-quickstart-app/README.md

 ### <a name="bullet5"></a>5.
 Plivo iOS SDK V2 with Push Kit integration

-To enable Pushkit Integration in the SDK the registerToken and relayVoipPushNotification are implemented
+To enable Pushkit Integration in the SDK the login with deviceToken and relayVoipPushNotification are implemented
 ```
 //Register pushkit token using the login method as mentioned above
 func login(withUserName userName: String, andPassword password: String, deviceToken token: Data) {